GretaC-523/91906-python/README.md

 # 🎴 Kana Quiz Project

-Welcome to the Kana Quiz — a bilingual learning tool designed to help users master **Hiragana** and **Katakana** through interactive quizzes, either via command-line or graphical interface.
-Whether you're revising or just beginning your journey into Japanese, this game provides a gentle, thoughtful learning experience inspired by cultural values like *omotenashi* and *kokorozukai*.
+Welcome to the Kana Quiz — a learning tool designed to help high school students with **Hiragana** and **Katakana** revision through interactive quizzes.
+Whether you're revising or just beginning your journey into Japanese, this game provides a gentle, thoughtful learning experience.

 ---